dynamsoft-docs/barcode-reader-docs/parameters/reference/deformation-resisting-modes.md

 | *int* | [1, 9] | 5 | DRM_GENERAL |

 **Performance Adaptability**
-A larger value may improve the Completeness but slowdown the Speed.
+A larger value may improve the Read Rate but slowdown the Speed.

 ### LibraryFileName